wjb108/wjb108/README.md

 My focus has been on building digital services for emerging markets, in particular Mexico.
 --->

 I bring my love of learning, grit, and international experience to the table, leveraging my background in research analytics in credit research, equity markets, and project financing.
-More recently, I co-founded a boutique design agency and am in the process of building two early stage startups.
+More recently, I co-founded a boutique design agency 🖌️ [Flekora](https://weareflekora.com/) and am in the process of building two early stage startups: 🛍️ [Localsumer](https://www.localsumer.com/) and 💳 [Lanissimo](https://lanissimo.com/).
 Seeing the evolution of app development for these projects really inspired me and was the impetus to go back to school, so I too could contribute in developing applications that can have a social impact.

 Before I knew it, General Asembly's Software Engineering Immersive 12 week program was over in a flash.
 I built web apps with real-world applications such as
 📍 [Render a Dynamic Map](https://github.com/wjb108/Mapbox-Dynamic-Map-API), 🥡 [Taco Order System](https://github.com/wjb108/Taco-Order-System), and 🧳 [Bazar App](https://github.com/wjb108/Bazar).
 I know I have found my calling in development, a great balance of math, logic, and creativity.